Financial Management in the Hospitality Industry: the Best Practices

 on

 Financial management lays the very foundation of a successful business.
-Likewise, the most successful hotels rely on fundamental financial management principles to enable them to manage their property profitably.
+Likewise, the most successful hotels rely on fundamental financial management principles to manage their property profitably.

-On the human resources side, financial success also depends on accountability - making employees and managers responsible for achieving financial goals in their respective functional area – and a team of highly skilled finance professionals.
+On the human resources side, financial success also depends on accountability—making employees and managers responsible for achieving financial goals in their respective functional areas—and a team of highly skilled finance professionals.

 Read more: A Primer of Budgeting

-With budget in hand, managers need to build a mechanism to easily capture and track expenses as well as revenue.
-A detailed financial tracking model can include worksheets covering payroll, property maintenance, energy and revenue.
+With a budget in hand, managers need to build a mechanism to capture and track expenses as well as revenue easily.
+A detailed financial tracking model can include worksheets covering daily payroll tracking, daily budget vs. actual reports for food and beverage outlets, weekly maintenance expense tracking, monthly utility expenses, etc. Core departments should have customised trackers.

 The next step is to track expenses in each operational area against the budget.
-Managers now have the data to identify areas where there are exceeded expectations or profit-threatening inconsistencies.
+Managers now have the data to identify areas where expectations are exceeded or profit-threatening inconsistencies.

 Read more: Automating Reporting in the Financial Services Sector: a Case Study